adarsh467/product/README.md

 visit -- http://path_to_application/login

 # Admin  Credentials
-run php artisan migrate:fresh --seed
+run php artisan migrate --seed

 # Use any of the username from USER table and password is mentioned in Database/Factories/UserFactory